melaniebrgr/ask-the-met/README.md

 Based on these, an initial set of components might be:

-- Art detail presenter component ("Art requested")
+- Art presenter component ("Art requested")
 - Q&A capture component ("Q&A submitted")
 - Q&A editor component ("Question editted", "Answer editted", "Q&A deleted")
 - Q&A presenter component ("Q&A sorted")